htool/emulateFusion4mopidy/README.md

-# emulateFusion4mopidy
+# SonicHub emulation for Modipy
-Emulate a Fusion device to control mopidy
+Emulate a Lowrance SonicHub to use B&G MFD (like Vulcan/Zeus) as interface for Mopidy